kristipapallazo/news-app/README.md

-# React App Docker Setup

-## Prerequisites
+## Steps to run the project in a Docker Container

 - Ensure you have Docker installed on your system.

-## Steps to Run the Project in a Docker Container

 1. Clone the repository: